iotool/arduino/atmega328p/Arduino_MultiFunctionShield_TemperatureDataLogger/readme.md

 I need this gadget to check the functionality of my camping refrigerator.
 It messured the temperature inside and outside of the refrigerator or at refrigerator and ice box.

 Most power banks will turn off after 10-15 seconds.
-That's the reason I display the values every 8 seconds to keep-alive the power bank.
-The display draw 100-200 mA of current.
+That's the reason I display the values every 8 seconds to keep-alive the power bank (the display draw 100-200 mA of current).
 You can run the data logger for 2-3 days by power bank.